selfishprimate/curated-design-resources/README.md

 ## Frontend Design

 _Suppose you're a designer.
 You also love to write HTML, CSS, JavaScript, and you create gorgeous user interfaces.
-If really so, you're gonna love these tools a lot._
+If really so, you're going to love these tools a lot._

 - [Bootstrap](https://getbootstrap.com/): Build fast, responsive sites with Bootstrap.
 - [Gerillass](https://gerillass.com/): Meet the best Sass mixin library for modern web design.